After Promising Transparency, Senate Republicans Won’t Say Why They Keep Blocking Release Of Mueller Report

 Despite repeated and adamant claims that they want “transparency” around Robert Mueller’s report regarding his investigation into Russian meddling in the 2016 elections, Senate Republicans continue to block any and all efforts to make the report public, as Vox reports.
-On Thursday, in the latest example of such interference, Senator Rand Paul of Kentucky for the second time blocked a resolution pushing for the public release of the Mueller report.
+On Thursday, in the latest example of such interference, Senator Rand Paul of Kentucky, for the second time, blocked a resolution pushing for the public release of the Mueller report.

-The resolution in question, which marks the fifth such attempt to compel the Justice Department to release the report in full, came as an increasing number of news outlets delivered reporting indicating that there is a strong likelihood that the report contains information of interest above and beyond what has so far been revealed by Attorney General William Barr’s abbreviated summary that was provided to Congress and released to the public.
+The resolution in question, which marks the fifth such attempt to compel the Justice Department to release the report in full, came as an increasing number of news outlets delivered reports indicating that there is a strong likelihood that the report contains information of interest above and beyond what has so far been revealed by Attorney General William Barr’s abbreviated summary that was provided to Congress and released to the public.

 Even as the House has been substantially successful with similar efforts, passing one such resolution with a vote of 420-0, Republicans in the Senate have remain steadfast in their refusal to consider such a measure.
 Paul and Senate Majority Leader Mitch McConnell have effectively blocked the Senate from voting on disclosure of the report.